omnigres/omnigres/extensions/omni_python/docs/intro.md

 For Flask framework integration, we have a few more steps.

-1. Create `omni_httpd` extension to be able to handle HTTP requests.
+Create `omni_httpd` extension to be able to handle HTTP requests.
 ```postgresql
 create extension if not exists omni_httpd cascade;
 ```

-2. Add the following in `requirements.txt` file
+Add the following in `requirements.txt` file.
 ```
 omni_http[Flask]
 ```

-3. Create HTTP listeners for our Flask application.
+Create HTTP listeners for our Flask application.
 For example, let's add a HTTP listener for port 5000.
 ```postgresql
 with
     listener as (insert into omni_httpd.listeners (address, port) values ('0.0.0.0', 5000) returning id),